EC Green Lights “EU Inc” Proposal

 Known as the “28th Regime”, the initiative arose from lobbying by EU Inc, a group comprising dozens of high profile tech company founders and investors.
 The new regulatory structure will sit outside of the myriad of other commercial regulations found across the 27 states within the European Union (EU).
 It aims to create a “single rulebook” for digital services, energy contracts, or financial products, so companies are not required to “localise” their legal structure every time they cross a border.
 A key goal is to simplify partnerships between companies and universities across the continent.
 Widely applauded by European angel and venture investors, the ultimate objective is to stem the flow of innovative early stage companies that tend to uproot and head to the United States, where compliance (and consequently) capital-raising are more straightforward.

-The proposed policy was outlined publicly by European Commission (EC) President Ursula Von der Leyen within her 2026 Davos speech.
-A legislative directive is expected in March with implementation in 2027.
-The move comes at a time when European investors are becoming increasingly bullish on deeptech and research based ventures.
+The proposed policy was first announced publicly by European Commission (EC) President Ursula Von der Leyen within her 2026 Davos speech.
+With the legislative directive now in progress, implementation could be as soon as the end of this year.
+The move comes at a time when European investors are becoming increasingly bullish on deep tech and research based ventures.
 Additionally, the EC has a stated goal of smoothing out regional disparities so that more university spin-offs are generated outside of the main centres.
-How quickly the EC can actually activate the plan will surely be the first test of Europe’s capacity for systemic change.
+How quickly the EC can actually activate these plans will surely be the first test of Europe’s capacity for systemic change.